ASKurz/blogdown/content/blog/2025-07-07-learn-stan-with-brms-part-i/index.md

 }
 ```

 But anyways, this kind of likelihood syntax is often called the *distribution* syntax in Stan.
 It’s perhaps the most simple, and I generally like it the best.
-But there are many others, and Bürkner’s Stan code above uses an alternative we’ll discuss more \[below\]\[target\].
+But there are many others, and Bürkner’s Stan code above uses an alternative we’ll discuss more [below](#stan1.2-by-adding-a-target).

 Notice that our prior lines follow a similar kind of syntax as our likelihood line for `weight`.
 Each prior line started with the parameter of interest on the left side, followed by the tilde `~`, and then concluded with a distribution.
 Though not shown here, it is also possible to assign vectors of parameters to a common prior.

-#### HMC sampling with `stan()`.
+#### HMC sampling with `stan()`

 To my eye, there are two basic ways to draw posterior samples from **rstan**.
 The simplest way is with `stan()`, and a handy alternative is to use the combo of `stan_model()` and `sampling()`.
 In this blog series we’ll just practice with the `stan()` function.
 The two main arguments are the `data` argument, into which we insert our `stan_data`, and the `model_code` argument, into which we insert our `model_code_1.1` string with its `data`, `parameters`, and `model` block information.
 There are several other arguments with default settings you might want to change.
 For example, `stan()` automatically samples from four HMC chains by the default setting `chains = 4`, which I generally find reasonable.
 Though it by default samples from the four chains in sequence, we will instead sample from them in parallel by setting `cores = 4`.
 To make the results more reproducible, I will also set `seed = 1`.